-During the first 30 minutes after beacon activation the beacon shall acquire fresh position information immediately prior to every transmission burst unless this becomes impractical due to navigation signal constraints.
+The Internal navigation device shall operate continuously during the initial 30 minutes period following beacon activation.
+During this period the beacon shall acquire fresh position information immediately prior to every transmission burst unless this becomes impractical due to navigation signal constraints.

-During the first 30 minutes after beacon activation the location transmitted by the beacon shall always be the latest information provided by the navigation device (or external input).
+During the first 30 minutes after beacon activation the location transmitted by the beacon shall always be the latest information provided by the navigation device.
 This applies even if the quality of the location has become worse.
-Navigation devices (or external inputs) shall provide an updated location at least every 1 second and the update immediately prior to the next scheduled transmission burst shall be encoded and transmitted by the beacon within 1 second of receipt.
+The navigation device shall provide an updated location at least every 1 second and the update immediately prior to the next scheduled transmission burst shall be encoded and transmitted by the beacon within 1 second of receipt.

 After the first 30 minutes, the navigation device shall make at least one attempt every 15 minutes to obtain an initial location until an initial location is obtained or 2 hours has passed since beacon activation.
-After the first 30 minutes, ELT (DT)s shall continue to acquire fresh position information immediately prior to every transmission burst (unless this becomes impractical due to navigation signal constraints) for the entire operating lifetime of the ELT (DT) and shall continue to comply with the above requirements that apply during the first 30 minutes after beacon activation.